Greenere/greenpage/README.md

 # greenpage

-`greenpage` is a personal website prototype built with React, TypeScript, Vite, and React Flow.
+`greenpage` is a personal site built with React, TypeScript, Vite, and React Flow.

-The active experience is a graph-based homepage:
+The main experience is a graph-based homepage with:

 - a central bio node
-- content nodes grouped into domains like research, education, travel, writing, experience, and project
+- domain-grouped content nodes such as education, experience, project, research, travel, and writing
-- draggable connections between those nodes
-- routed detail pages for each node
-- a theme/style system that swaps palette and portrait framing across both graph and detail pages
+- draggable graph interactions and routed detail pages
+- a dev-only node editor for content, relations, and domains
+- localized UI and localized content files

+## Stack

+- React 19
+- TypeScript
+- Vite
+- React Flow
+- GitHub Pages deployment

 ## Development